electrikmilk/cherri/language/actions.md

 [Learn about contributing actions here](../compiler/actions.md).

-Actions in Cherri are intended to be easier to use, as in some cases, single actions have been split up into multiple actions to reduce the number of arguments.
+Actions in Cherri are intended to be easier to use, as in some cases, single actions have been split up into multiple actions to reduce the number of arguments and complexity.

-All arguments are currently required. `""` is accepted as an empty string value.
+Some arguments are optional and some are required. `""` is accepted as an empty string value.

 ## Scripting